Cultural Diversity and Its Impact on Governance: Introduction

 First, we propose two cultural measures based on Hofstede's cultural dimensions which take into account the heterogeneity of the culture within a country.
 By incorporating the culture of the migrating populations into these measures, we mitigate some of the criticism of Hofstede's cultural dimensions.
 For each of Hofstede's cultural dimensions, we define the cultural level indicator as the average of the cultural dimensions assigned to each citizen based on the country of origin.
 The interactions of cultural minorities with the prevalent culture might have a distinct effect on governance beyond the change in the average of the country's cultural dimensions.
 Therefore, for each of Hofstede's cultural dimensions, we also determine the cultural diversity indicator defined as the standard deviation of the cultural dimension over all citizens of a country with respect to their different origins.

 Second, using the proposed indicators, we investigate the influence of culture and cultural diversity on the quality of governance of countries.
-In this, we follow our previous research \cite{Holy2021c} in which we study the dependence of the six worldwide governance indicators on Hofstede's six cultural dimensions.
+In this, we follow our previous research \cite{Holy2022d} in which we study the dependence of the six Worldwide Governance Indicators on Hofstede's six cultural dimensions.
 In the current paper, we improve the regression model by relaxing the strong assumption of homogeneity of culture in each country.
 We let the culture be heterogonous with respect to the different countries of origin of the migrating populations.
 This allows us to better describe the complex relationship between culture and the quality of institutions and fill the gap in the literature on this difficult to measure subject.

 The rest of the paper is structured as follows.
 In Section \ref{sec:theory}, we review the theoretical background of the influence of migration, culture, and cultural diversity on quality of governance.
-In Section \ref{sec:measure}, we describe the worldwide governance indicators and Hofstede's cultural dimensions and propose our novel measures of heterogeneous culture and cultural diversity.
-In Section \ref{sec:est}, we use the proposed measures to assess the impact of culture and cultural diversity on governance using a regression model.
+In Section \ref{sec:measure}, we describe the Worldwide Governance Indicators, the Hofstede's cultural dimensions, and various cultural diversity measures.
+In Section \ref{sec:model}, we propose our novel measures of heterogeneous culture and cultural diversity and use them in a regression model of governance.
+In Section \ref{sec:est}, we conduct an empirical study assessing the impact of culture and cultural diversity on governance in 115 countries from 2000 to 2020.
+In Section \ref{sec:disc}, we discuss limitations of our approach and possible directions for future research.
 We conclude the paper in Section \ref{sec:con}.